 Parenting needs to be a vigilant process, as it involves plethora of emotions…some good and some not so good.
 And it is not surprising when parents, in a fit of rage, mutter mean things.
 You know you never wanted to say it but at that moment, you just gave in to your weakness.

 I am not advocating ‘Be Nice, Always’ or Permissive parenting.
 That would be humanly impossible.
-But there are times when we should really bite our tongue.
+But there are times when we should really bite our tongue, in order to eventually raise our kids to be happy and successful.

 Raising children sometimes seem frustrating, daunting and tiring job with no offs.
 You are bound to feel overwhelmed in the process.
 Don’t hold yourself guilty of that.
 Children must be taught their boundaries.
 They must also witness the human behind the parent.